1981–82 in English football: Diary of the season

 13 March 1982: Liverpool retain the Football League Cup with a 3–1 win over Tottenham Hotspur in the Wembley final.

 16 March 1982: York City, who have been bottom of the Fourth Division for much of the last few months, sack Kevin Randall.
-Former captain Barry Swallow is appointed as the third manager of the season at the club, who are considered highly likely to be voted out of the Football League if they finish bottom for the second year in a row.
+Former captain Barry Swallow is appointed as the third manager of the season at the club, who are considered highly likely to be voted out of the Football League if they finish bottom for a consecutive season.

 31 March 1982: Southampton remain the leaders of the First Division, but Liverpool and Ipswich Town are closing in, a point behind with three games in hand.
 Swansea City and Manchester United complete the top five.
 The bottom three of Middlesbrough, Sunderland and Wolverhampton Wanderers remains unchanged.
 Watford have overhauled Luton Town as Second Division leaders, with Sheffield Wednesday now completing the top three.
 Rotherham United, Blackburn Rovers and Newcastle United are close behind in the promotion race.
 Fulham defender Dave Clement, who was capped five times by England and spent the first 14 years of his career at Queens Park Rangers, commits suicide.

 3 April 1982: FA Cup holders Tottenham Hotspur reach the final for the second reason running with a 2–0 semi-final win over surprise contestants Leicester City at Villa Park, while Second Division Queens Park Rangers overcome West Bromwich Albion 1–0 at Highbury to reach the final for the first time in their history.
 Tottenham's victory is marred by Leicester fans booing Argentine midfielder Ossie Ardiles amid hostility over the Falklands War.

 7 April 1982: Liverpool achieve a vital 1–0 win over Manchester United at Old Trafford to move two points ahead of Ipswich Town at the top of the First Division.

 21 April 1982: Tottenham Hotspur lose the European Cup Winners' Cup semi-final 2–1 on aggregate to Barcelona.

 30 April 1982: Liverpool are now clear at the top of the First Division, four points ahead of Ipswich Town with a game in hand.
 Swansea City are third.
 Manchester City, who led the league four months ago, are now 10th.
 Middlesbrough and Wolverhampton Wanderers remain in the relegation zone, but Sunderland have climbed out of the bottom three at the expense of West Bromwich Albion.
 Luton Town's promotion is now almost certain, while Watford are also looking likely to reach the First Division for the first time in their history.
 Sheffield Wednesday currently occupy the final promotion place, but Leicester City, Norwich City and Queens Park Rangers remain in contention.